 - Explore the Outdoors: Get outside!
 Hit up local trails, parks, or even your own backyard.
 Outdoor exploration helps children develop a love and respect for nature.
 It decreases stress and anxiety.
 It requires physical activity.
-It taps into children’s natural curiousity about the world.
+It taps into children’s natural curiosity about the world.
 It expands their vocabularies.
-And the list goes on.
+The list goes on.
 Being outdoors is generally considered low-risk, so take advantage of this time.
 Some studies even suggest that vitamin D protects against COVID-19.

 - Be Bored: Relieve yourself the pressure of having to entertain your child 24/7.
 Having enough activities to fill these days is nearly impossible anyway.
 Make them responsible for their boredom and they will figure something out to do.
 Boredom promotes problem-solving, inspires imagination, cultivates creativity, and supports children in becoming self-reliant individuals.